eflautt/ga-data-science/lessons/lesson-09/readme.md

 <a name="ind--practice-logit"></a>
 ## Independent Practice: Logistic Regression Implementation

-Use the data `collegeadmissions.csv` and the (LogisticRegression)[http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html] estimator in sklearn in order to predict the target variable `admit`.
+Use the data `collegeadmissions.csv` and the [Logistic Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) estimator in sklearn in order to predict the target variable `admit`.
 Your objectives are:

 1. What is the bias, or prior probability, of the dataset?
 2. Build a simple model with one feature and explore the `coef_` value: does this represent the odds, or logit (log odds)?